jsnyde0/html2md/README.md

 html2md https://example.com
 ```

-Extract content from a specific class:
+Extract content from all the children elements of a specific class:
 ```bash
 html2md https://example.com -s main-content
 ```